nest-desktop/nest-desktop/docs/lecturer/master/hodgkin-huxley-action-potential.rst

      No spike is generated then, and this phenomenon is called the “depolarization block”.
      Try out different slopes of the ramp.
      Can you explain it in terms of sodium channel inactivation?
-     Perform a simultaneous recording of :code:`m`, :code:`n` and :code:`h` particles to back up your explanation.
+     Perform a simultaneous recording of :code:`h`, :code:`m` and :code:`n` particles to back up your explanation.